Car valuations: how much is my car worth?

-It can also be an essential part of choosing whether to hand back a car which has been bought with a PCP plan, a precise valuation can play a crucial role towards helping you decide whether to hand back your car or purchase it outright.
-If your car has been written off or stolen, then you’ll also need a valuation to ensure the settlement you’ve been offered by the insurance company is fair.
+Car valuations aren’t just for buyers and sellers though, If your car has been purchased with a PCP plan, a precise valuation can play a crucial role towards helping you decide whether to hand back your car or purchase it outright.
+If your car has been written off or stolen, then an accurate valuation will also help you to ensure that the settlement you’ve been offered by the insurance company is fair.

-We’ve put together this car valuation guide explaining depreciation, the dos and don’ts of researching prices and some of the little things you can do while running your car that could translate into a better sell-on price when the time comes.
-We even have a free valuation tool below where you can get live pricing for your car simply by inputting your details...
+We’ve put together this car valuation guide explaining depreciation, the dos and don'ts of researching car prices, and some of the little things you can do while running your car that could translate into a better price when the time comes to sell.

 How much is my car worth?

-If you’ve bought a new car and now is the time to sell, you’ll be expecting to take a hit on its value.
-As a rough guide, mainstream production cars lose around 60 per cent of their new price over three years with average mileage.
-This means a car you bought for £25,000 will net you just £10,000 three years down the line.
+If the time has come to sell a car that you originally bought brand new, you’ll be expecting to take a hit on its original value.
+As a rough guide, mainstream production cars lose around 60 per cent of their initial value over three years with average mileage.
+This rate of loss would mean a car you bought for £25,000 would net you just £10,000 three years later.

-It’s not that simple of course, because some cars do better than others, and some exclusive limited-edition collector’s cars could actually gain in value.
-However, it’s important for owners to have a grasp of the factors that affect their own car’s value.
+It’s not that simple of course, because some cars retain their value better than others, and some rare, limited-edition, and classic cars can actually gain in value over time.

 What factors affect your used car valuation most?

-Age and make are factors which owners will be unable to change after purchasing a vehicle, but where every motorist can make the difference is how much and how carefully they look after their car.
-Mileage is a massive factor in the value of a car, and keeping it low will go a long way to ensuring a higher sale price.
+Age, make and specification are factors that cannot be changed after purchasing a vehicle, but where every motorist can make a difference is in how carefully they look after their car.
+Mileage is a massive factor in the value of a car, and keeping it low (if you can) will go a long way to ensuring a higher sale price.

 Keeping a car well serviced (and keeping all the bills and stamps to prove it) will make it more attractive and valuable to buyers.
-A clean and well looked after car will always sell for a better price than a scruffy example with no history; the more proof of care there is, the happier the next buyer should be.
+A clean and well-looked-after car will always sell for a better price than a scruffy example with no history; the more proof of care there is, the happier the next buyer should be.

-While it may be a pain in the neck to have work done, calculate carefully whether the cost of repairing that scuffed alloy, panel ding or cracked light lens will repay you at resale time – an immaculately presented car is usually a magnet to buyers.
+While it may be a pricey inconvenience to have work done, calculate carefully whether the cost of repairing that scuffed alloy, panel ding or cracked light lens will repay you at resale time – an immaculately presented car is usually a magnet to buyers.

 Seasonal factors are also worth considering.
 It may be a cliché, but convertibles and sports car prices do rise in the spring.
 Likewise, 4x4s and SUVs tend to be more in demand in the winter.
 There are also wider market factors at work, with used car prices holding firmer when there’s a shortage of supply in the market or falling when there’s more availability.

 How to value your car

-You can get a rough estimate of your car's value by going to a classifieds website and search for your specific make, model, and year with similar mileage and condition to see what prices are being asked.
+You can get a rough estimate of your car's value by going to a classifieds website and searching for your specific make, model, and year, along with similar mileage, to see what prices are being asked.

-Keep in mind that most advertisers will accept an offer near to the asking price though, and professional traders will always ask more than private sellers.
-Buyers who use dealers are usually prepared to pay more because they provide monthly finance deals, warranties and more legal protection if things go wrong.
+Keep in mind that most advertisers will usually accept an offer near to the asking price, and professional traders will always ask more than private sellers.
+Buyers who use dealers are usually prepared to pay more because these dealers can provide monthly finance deals and warranties.
+There’s also more legal protection if things go wrong.

-Dealers have to make a living though, so they will also offer you less for a car you are hoping to sell.
-As a rule of thumb, a dealer will want to be looking at ‘marking up’ the price by £500-£2,000 per car, depending on the value and any work which needs to be done.
+Dealers have to make a living, though, so they will offer you a lower amount if you part exchange your car towards a new one.
+As a rule of thumb, a dealer will want to ‘mark up’ the price by £500-£2,000 per car, depending on the value and any work which needs to be done.

-If your car is a little out of the ordinary, such as a 4x4, sports car, electric vehicle or a classic, it may be worth looking around for a specialist who will be willing to offer more for a car they know they’ll be able to sell on quickly.
+If your car is a little out of the ordinary, such as a 4x4, sports car, electric vehicle or a classic, it may be worth looking for a specialist who will be willing to offer more for a car they should be able to sell on quickly.

-If checking the classifieds feels like a bit of a shot in the dark, our valuation tool can give you a more accurate estimate.
-Powered by live pricing data gathered from across the UK market, these tools are usually free to use and will give you estimates for the value of your car that can be adjusted for mileage and condition.
-It's free, so all you have to do is input your car registration number and your email address to get the valuation, that also means that you can get values for cars you're looking to buy as well as any you're looking to sell.
+If checking the classifieds feels like a bit of a shot in the dark, an online valuation tool can give you a more accurate estimate.
+Powered by live pricing data gathered from across the UK market, these tools are usually free to use and will give you estimates for the value of your car.
+You should also be able to enter the vehicle’s mileage and a rough summary of the condition for a more accurate initial valuation.

-Even with the information from the valuation tool in hand, we would still advise you to see what similar condition cars are going for in your area online.
-This is mainly because we can’t adjust for all the variables that are important to car values we mentioned earlier.
+Even with the information from a valuation tool in hand, we would still advise you to see what similar condition cars are selling for online.
+This is mainly because an online tool can’t adjust for all the variables that are important to the car values we mentioned earlier.
 This is especially important as a car gets older, as a banger which is rusty and has been poorly maintained could only be worth the scrap value, while a cherished example of the same car will still be a desirable purchase.

-The valuation tool will also give you an estimate of the trade-in value of your car, which you can use as information to negotiate with a dealer or use one of the many car buying websites that offer to buy any car.
-Before you committing to a part-exchange through one of these online services, bear in mind that the company buying the car will carry out a thorough inspection.
-You can expect them to knock off money for every extra mile, chip and scrape, and your haggling power is far less when you need the money quickly for your new car and have already cancelled your insurance, for example.
+A valuation tool will also give you an estimate of the trade-in value of your car, which you can then use towards negotiating with a dealer or car buying company.
+Before you commit to a part-exchange through one of these online services, bear in mind that the company buying the car will carry out a thorough inspection.
+You can expect them to lower the initial valuation for every extra mile, chip, and scrape, and your haggling power is usually far less effective in this situation.

 Ultimately, though, a car will sell for as much as someone is willing to pay for it, so don’t be afraid to be slightly optimistic when putting it up for sale – and take money off if it won't shift.